renovatebot/renovate/docs/deployment.md

 $ heroku addons:open scheduler
 ```

 At this point you should have the Heroku Scheduler Dashboard open.
-Click "Add new job" and enter the same command as you ran previously (e.g. `node renovate [your/repo]`).
+Click "Add new job" and enter the same command as you ran previously (e.g. `renovate [your/repo]`).
 Adjust the frequency to hourly if you prefer, then click Save.

 You can run `heroku logs` to check execution logs.
 Consider adjusting the scripts log level if you have problems (info -> verbose -> debug -> silly).